Friendship Loyalty Commitment

 Friendship, Loyalty, Commitment is the debut studio album by American heavy hardcore band 25 ta Life, released on July 6, 1999.
 The album features a Warzone cover song "As One" and special appearances by Jamey Jasta of Hatebreed, Roger Miret and Vinnie Stigma of Agnostic Front, Jimmy Gestapo from Murphy's Law, Paul Bearer from Sheer Terror, and more.
 The song "Over the Years" was featured on the Tony Hawk's Underground 2 soundtrack.

+AllMusic described the album as "a set of slamming street-level hardcore/metal grooves that take no prisoners."